Data Democratization: Promise vs. Reality

 Enabling universal access to data can create opportunities to generate new revenue and drive operational efficiencies throughout an organization.
 Even more importantly, data democratization, as it’s known, is crucial to business transformation.
 For that reason, vendors have made a lot of promises about enabling data democratization—and not all have panned out.
 For instance, various vendors have touted data for the masses through self-service analytics for many years.
 The objective has been to make information accessible to non-technical users without requiring IT involvement.
 Vendors have focused their efforts on shielding users from underlying data complexities, making analytics tools easier to use, and expanding reach to users in any location throughout the world via the cloud.

-Here are the four top barriers to data democratization that organizations must overcome in 2022 in order to adopt new data platform approaches to help reduce cost and complexity.
+Here are the four top barriers to data democratization that organizations must overcome in 2022 to adopt new data platform approaches to help reduce cost and complexity.

 Data fabrics and data meshes are emerging data architecture designs that can make data more accessible, available, discoverable, and interoperable than a singularly-focused semantic layer can.
 A data fabric acts as a distributed semantic layer connecting multiple sources of data across multiple locations.
 A data mesh goes a step further, treating data as a product that is owned by teams who best understand the data and its uses.